UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 What is the main difference between SCANA Energy and True Natural Gas?

 The primary difference lies in their pricing models and target demographics.
 True Natural Gas generally focuses on offering highly competitive, low per-therm rates for budget-focused consumers.
-SCANA Energy balances slightly higher standard rates with an exceptional customer service reputation and potential discount programs for seniors.
+SCANA Energy balances slightly higher standard rates with an exceptional customer service reputation and easily accessible discount programs for seniors.

 How do I switch natural gas providers in Georgia?